trinitylake-io/trinitylake/docs/index.md

 the Trinity Dam and located in Trinity County, California, USA.
 Since we are building a format for Lakehouse, we decided to pick a name of a lake we like.

-We also like the term _trinity_ as we see it symbolizes the 2 goals of this project:
+We also like the term _trinity_ as we see it symbolizes the 2 visions of this project:

 1. make catalog, table format, file format operate as one unified format on storage.
 2. run analytics, ML & AI workloads all on the same Lakehouse platform.